jellinki/linkblog/_posts/2023-09-17-gradecalc copy.md

     // Increment the current index for the next input currentIndex++;

+    // Call setColor for the new input element setColor(currentIndex - 1);
 }

 // Call setColor for existing input elements when the page loads